qchemlab-embedding/2023-07-14-workshop/_episodes/06-remotes.md

 > collaborators for your private repos.
 These features had made GitHub very popular
 > with many open source providers
 >
-> CodeRefinery does not in any way endorse the use of GitHub.
-There are many
-> commercial and open-source alternatives, just check the list above.
-In the
-> end, it is a balance between control and visibility, and we use GitHub because
-> you are likely to have to use it for other software anyway.
->
 >
 > #### Set up GitHub account
 >